-An important requirement of the ICR&D scheme will be for the industrial partner to estimate the potential economic benefits to themselves and the UK, and to provide reports regarding progress towards these targets.
+An important requirement of the ICR&D scheme is for the industrial partner to estimate the potential economic benefits to themselves and the UK, and to provide reports regarding progress towards these targets.

-The applicants will also provide a short account of the project which may be used by ISIS and STFC when reporting the impacts of their work to the UK government and the wider public.
+The applicants must provide a short account of the project which may be used by ISIS and STFC when reporting the impacts of their work to the UK government and the wider public.
 (This account need not contain any proprietary information.)

 Applying to the ISIS Collaborative R&D programme

 We welcome applications to join the ISIS Collaborative R&D programme from:

 - a single company, or group of companies

 - a company, or companies, with an academic partner or partners

 Participants in the programme will sign a Collaborative Research Agreement (CRA) with the Science and Technology Facilities Council (STFC) which will cover details of the in-kind contributions provided by each side of the partnership.